High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Analysis and Results

-In order to demonstrate the reliability of our fittings in {\it uv} plane, we show the dirty maps, the residual maps, and the real part of visibility data as a function of {\it uv} distance {of ALMA.01} in Figure \ref{fig:Fig4}.
-The residual maps are created after subtracting the best-fit model in the {\it uv} plane.
-In both emissions, the residual maps do not show any peaks above $\sim3\sigma$ level around the {position of ALMA.01}, which implies that the observed emissions are well-characterized by the best-fit model.
-The visibility amplitudes along the {\it uv} distance underscore the reliability of the fittings.
-The descending curves of the visibility amplitude indicate the difference of spatial extents in both emissions.
-The visibility amplitude holds constant along the {\it uv} distance if the source is unresolved.
+In order to demonstrate the reliability of our fittings in the {\textit uv} plane, we show the dirty maps, the residual maps, and the real part of the visibility data as a function of the {\textit uv} distance {of ALMA.01} in Figure \ref{fig:Fig4}.
+The residual maps are created after subtracting the best-fit model in the {\textit uv} plane.
+In both emissions, the residual maps do not show any peaks above the $\sim3\sigma$ level around the {position of ALMA.01}, which implies that the observed emissions are well characterized by the best-fit model.
+The visibility amplitudes along the {\textit uv} distance underscore the reliability of the fittings.
+The descending curves of the visibility amplitude indicate the difference of the spatial extents in both emissions.
+The visibility amplitude holds constant along the {\textit uv} distance if the source is unresolved.
 In contrast, the amplitude drops sharply for an extended source.
-In Figure \ref{fig:Fig4}, the visibility amplitude of CO~(2--1) line emission drops at shorter {\it uv} distance ($<500 {\rm k\lambda}$) while the visibility amplitude of 870 $\mu m$ continuum emission extends up to $\sim1000$ k$\rm\lambda$, indicating that the CO~(2--1) line emission is more extended than the 870 $\rm\mu m$ continuum emission.
-The visibility amplitudes for the rest of 14 CO emitters are provided in Appendix \ref{sec:uvamp}.
+In Figure \ref{fig:Fig4}, the visibility amplitude of the CO~$J$~=~2--1 line emission drops at shorter {\textit uv} distances ($<500 {\rm k\lambda}$), while the visibility amplitude of the 870 $\rm\mu m$ continuum emission extends up to $\sim1000$ k$\rm\lambda$, indicating that the CO~$J$~=~2--1 line emission is more extended than the 870 $\rm\mu m$ continuum emission.
+The visibility amplitudes for the rest of the 14 CO emitters are provided in Appendix \ref{sec:uvamp}.